KPMGE/Social-Media-App/README.md

 # Social Media App

+## Goal of this web application
+This is a MERN application, the main goal in here is to learn how to build a FullStack project using the tecnologies of the MERN stack, i mean Node, Express, React and MondoDB.
+React will be used in order to build the front end of the apllication.
+Moreover, the backend will be developed with NodeJs and Express and, lastly, the NoSql MongoDB will be used as application database.

 ### Instalation
 In order to install this project in your own machine, you can just clone this repository, and then, execute the command `yarn install` or